sakibstark11/s3-md5-python/README.md

 # s3-md5

 Get fast md5 hashes for an s3 file.
+This works by utilizing a process to fetch chunks into by doing them in threads while having another process consuming the shared dictionary.
+Given MD5 hashes need to be processed sequentially, it keeps looking for the expected chunk to ensure the order is right.

 ## Requirements